thegodone/molds-branch/doc/README.txt

       Then, just type:
       $ make -f Makefile_GNU

-   For all case, the compile succeeded if you could fine "MolDS.out" in the "src" directory.
+   For all case, the compile succeeded if you could fine "molds" in the "src" directory.
    If you want to clean the compilation, type
    $ make clean
    If you want to compile MolDS in debug-mode,